Especially in the city of Chicago, real estate taxes are a concern.

 Another important consideration is the real estate tax proration.
 This proration is necessary because real estate taxes are billed by the county in arrears, meaning if you own a home, the tax bill you receive is for the real estate taxes for the prior year.

-Therefore, when you buy a home, you will receive a real estate tax bill after Closing for the year before the Closing, when the property was owned by the Seller.
+Therefore, when you buy a home, ensure the features they offer are legally valid because you will receive a real estate tax bill after Closing for the year before the Closing, when the property was owned by the Seller.

 These pre-Closing taxes should be paid by the Seller, but at the time of the Closing, the tax bills will not be available.
 This is why we use the tax proration and calculate a real estate tax credit that the seller will give you at the Closing.
 You can think of it as getting the tax money in advance so that when it’s time to pay the taxes, you have enough to cover the bill.